 The southern border region is one of the most militarized regions in the world.

 Thousands of federal agents patrol the border region with impunity, stopping and searching border residents through extraordinary and unprecedented powers.
-While nothing trumps the Constitution, these Congressional statutes allow border agents the dubious interpretation that they can interrogate people, board and search their vehicles and other conveyances, and enter onto private property without a warrant.
+These powers allow border agents to interrogate people, board and search their vehicles and other conveyances, and enter onto private property without a warrant.
 They are also granted the power to make an arrest without a warrant, as other agencies are allowed to do, under limited circumstances.
-However, the Constitution does--and should--apply in the border region.

-The Border Patrol has a clear goal of becoming a national police force, most clearly exemplified by the recent deployment of agents to cities seeing protests and demonstrations for racial justice.
-The outsized agency now has an eye in extending its culture of abuse to cities and towns outside of the southern border, where apprehensions of migrants have continued to decrease and change in demographics.
+The Border Patrol has a clear goal of becoming a national police force, most clearly exemplified by the deployment of agents to cities seeing protests and demonstrations for racial justice in the summer of 2020.
+The outsized agency now has an eye in extending its culture of abuse to cities and towns outside of the southern border.

 The U.S. Border Patrol in particular has a reputation for violating and disregarding key constitutional protections and rights.
 Countless cases of abuse have been documented, showcasing the agency’s culture and systemic violation of border resident’s rights.

 In fiscal year 2019, there were nearly 17,000 border patrol agents in the southern border region.
-The Tucson area has by far the largest number of agents deployed, followed by the Rio Grande Valley sector, El Paso and San Diego.
+The Tucson area has by far the largest number of agents deployed, followed by the Rio Grande Valley, El Paso and San Diego sectors.

 The Border Patrol’s main task is patrolling U.S. international borders and deterring and apprehending immigrants entering without proper documentation.
 Yet recently, federal agents - including U.S. Customs and Border Protection officers - have furthered their scope by appearing in protests and actions across the country.
 In July, Border Patrol officers were first deployed to Portland to protests over the killing of George Floyd.
 CBP agents were documented making arrests with names and badges covered up, and carrying out other forms of surveillance outside of their stated mission.
 Advocates - as well as local leaders - have called these unfettered CBP actions a ‘blatant abuse of power.’
 The deployments were justified by the Trump administration under the guise of protecting federal property - but they are part of Border Patrol’s effort of becoming a national police force.